getlantern/www.getlantern.org/README.md

 the "dist" directory, run "appcfg.py --oauth2 update ."
 The files in "dist" will be uploaded to production.
 Once uploaded, open a browser to the newly deployed version to make sure everything looks good on the production server.

+### Deploying to Nodejitsu

+First make sure you have the Nodejitsu credentials for the lantern_www user handy, and then:

+    $ grunt build
+    $ cd dist
+    $ jitsu deploy